nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-with-view-designer/main-view.md

 On the Visual Editor you will be able to drag'n'drop elements from the catalog on the right and order them as you wish.

 If you click on a particular element you will have the possibility to edit its default properties, the label, etc. on the [properties catalog]({{page page='properties-catalog'}}) on the right.
-This is also available on the HTML side.

 **To delete an element**, you can select it on the visual editor and click on the delete icon next to it.